Day notes

 WELCOME TO QUITO!

-Once we have passed immigration and collected our luggage, our guide will drive us out of the city to the Hacienda La Jimenita, a hidden treasure just a short drive 20 minute drive from the airport.
+Once you have passed immigration and collected your luggage, your guide will drive you out of the city to the Hacienda La Jimenita, a hidden treasure just a short drive 20 minute drive from the airport.

 The hacienda is set in 150 acres of a nature reserve with over 90 species of birds counted.
 There is a short (45 minute) walking trail that you can wander through, plenty of seating areas for bird observation and some feeders close to the bar and restaurant area that attract hummingbirds.

-Transfer from Mariscal Sucre International Airport [UIO] to Hacienda Jimenita Wildlife & Birding Reserve
+Transfer from Mariscal Sucre International Airport [UIO] to Hacienda Jimenita Naturhotel & Wildlife Reserve

 Transfer